michaelangelo-kodjoe/TV_shows_ML_Analysis/README.md

 * Good database with two different reviews with match ranking was available

 ## Description of communication
- Team members will be communicating through Slack and Zoom.
+ Protocols for communication will be communicating through SQLite and Jupyter.

 ## Description of the source of data: